COFAlumni-USB/qiskit-fall-2022/README.md

 --------------------------------
 ## Registro oficial/Official registration
-- Antes de registrarte, lee las reglas [aquí](https://github.com/qiskit-community/fall-fest-22/blob/main/Qiskit%20Fall%20Fest%20Official%20Rules%20Template.docx).
+- Antes de registrarte, lee las reglas <s>aquí</s>.
 Este es un desafío para las universdides de Venezuela, si no eres un miembro de la comunidad de universidades venezolanas, no podrás participar en este evento.

-- Para registrarte oficialmente, usa este enlace [this link](https://www.cofalumniusb.org/qiskit-fall)
+- Para registrarte oficialmente, usa este <s>enlace</s>

 English

-- Before you register, read the full rules here.
-This is a hackathon for Venezuelan universities only, if you are not a member of the Venezuelan universities community, you may not participate in this hackathon.'
+- Before you register, read the full rules <s>here</s>.
+This event is a hackathon for Venezuelan universities only, if you are not a member of the Venezuelan universities community, you may not participate in this hackathon.'

-- To officially sign up, register using this link
+- To officially sign up, register using this <s>link</s>

 ## Normas del desafío